KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** Rovan

-**Description:** For some reason, some prestige classes in KOTOR 2 have worse saving throws than their predecessor class.
+**Description:** In KOTOR 2, the player character can unlock higher mysteries of the Force and achieve a prestige class, which amounts to an upgrade to one of the three default Jedi classes (Guardian, Sentinel, and Consular).
+For some reason, some prestige classes in KOTOR 2 have worse saving throws than their predecessor class.
 This mod fixes this, ensuring that the more advanced classes always have slightly better throws.

 **Category & Tier:** Mechanics Change / 2 - Recommended